2.3.18 Provisions, Contingent Liabilities and Contingent Assets

 The vehicle loans are secured against hypothecation of respective vehicles.

-First pari passu charge on hypothecation of stocks of raw material,stock in process and finished goods,recoverables/book debts and other current assets (both present and future).
+Hypothecation of stocks of raw material,stock in process and finished goods, receivables/book debts and other current assets (both present and future) on first pari passu charge basis.

 Collateral Security:-